Micro SD Card Specifications

 - Format the microSD card before first use to ensure the correct file system

-- Format microSD card to FAT32 with Cluster Size:32KB / 32768 bytes
+- Format microSD card to FAT32 with Cluster Size:32KB / 32768 bytes for the EZ Flash Junior

 - Failure to use 32KB clusters can result in "Micro SD initial error!"